morris/vanilla-todo/README.md

 Their responsibility is to set up initial state, event listeners, and provide behavior and rendering for the target element.

-Here's a "Hello, World!" example (implementing a simple counter) of mount functions:
+For example, this mount function implements a simple counter:

 ```js
 // Define mount function.